OCOYE/DownloadMachine/README.md

 ## **WHAT IS THIS?👀**
  A website for download MY software, like a calculator!!
 Simple software, but is so much important.
 ## **HOW TO USE?🤷‍♂️**
-  Click in the bow with an arrow, select the software for download.
+  Click in the box with an arrow, select the software for download.
 Do you want select other language?
 Click in "Config" and click in Usa Flag and enjoy!!
 ## STATUS😉
  Things | Completed?